matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 Let's implement the validation process.
 It is responsible for validating the signature of the transaction and incrementing the nonce.
 Note, that there are some limitation on what this method is allowed to do.
 You can read more about them [here](../zksync-v2/aa.md#limitations-of-the-verification-step).

 To increment the nonce, you should use the `incrementNonceIfEquals` method of the `NONCE_HOLDER_SYSTEM_CONTRACT` system contract.
-It accepts the nonce of the transaction, checks whether the nonce is the same as the provided one.
+It accepts the nonce of the transaction and checks whether the nonce is the same as the provided one.
 If not, the transaction reverts.
 Otherwise, the nonce is increased.

 Even though the requirements above allow the accounts to touch only their storage slots, accessing your nonce in the `NONCE_HOLDER_SYSTEM_CONTRACT` is a whitelisted case, since it behaves in the same way as your storage, it just happened to be in another contract.
 To call the `NONCE_HOLDER_SYSTEM_CONTRACT`, you should add the folloing import: